ta-web-mad/lab-mongoose-movies/README.md

    - Add a `<form>` tag that makes a POST request to `/celebrities`.
    - Add `<input>` tags inside the form so the user can fill in values for each attribute of the celebrity.
 Make an input for `name`, `occupation`, and `catchPhrase`
    - Add a `<button>` tag in the form so the user can submit the form once they are done filling it out.
-5. Locate the `/celebrities` post route in `routes/celebrities.js`.
+5. Create the `/celebrities` post route in `routes/celebrities.js`.
 6. In that route's callback:
    - Create an object with keys for `name`, `occupation`, and `catchPhrase`.
    - Values for those keys should come from the form (`req.body` is the object full of the values from the form)